 4. Your risk tolerance

 But if you have a low-risk appetite, it might be more important for you to pay off your “low risk” student loan before anything else.
-After all, as we’ve seen recently, no one can accurately predict the inflation rate!
+After all, as we’ve seen over the past few years, no one can accurately predict the indexation rate!

 5. Overseas admin